earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/2017-02-22-spectral04-calculate-ndvi-naip-vegetation-indices-R.md

 ## Calculate NDVI in R

 Sometimes you can download already calculated NDVI data products.
-In this case, you need to calculate NDVI using the NAIP imagery / reflectance data that we have.
+In this case, you need to calculate NDVI using the NAIP imagery / reflectance data that you have.